etkecc/ansible/README.md

 ### System

 > all system roles available in [roles/system](./roles/system).
-> Each role has a README.md file with description and basic how-to.
+> Each role has a README.md file with a description and basic how-to.

 * **swap** - automatically create and mount swap partition, based on host RAM
-* **security** - sshd hardening, file2ban and ufw installation, automatic integration with other services/roles.
+* **security** - sshd hardening, fail2ban and ufw installation, automatic integration with other services/roles.
 * **maintenance** - system package updates, cleanup, etc. The same for matrix components

 ### Matrix